Welcome to CEBD

 We share news and stories about our research.

 Networks and Collaborations

-The Cochrane Skin Group is a network of people from all over the world committed to producing and updating systematic reviews of trials relating to skin conditions.
-Its editorial base is located at the Centre of Evidence Based Dermatology where its output regularly informs other strands of work such as the need for new trials and the best design of new trials.
-The scope of the Skin Group is wide, and includes any skin problem that leads an individual to seek help from a health care provider.
-The Group also considers evidence about skin treatments that are sold over-the-counter or are widely available.
+is a network of people from all over the world committed to producing and updating systematic reviews of trials relating to skin conditions.
+Its editorial base was located at the CEBD until April 2023, at which point it moved to France.
+Its output regularly informs other strands of work such as the need for new trials and the best design of new trials.
+The scope of Cochrane Skin is wide, and includes any skin problem that leads an individual to seek help from a health care provider.
+They also consider evidence about skin treatments that are sold over-the-counter or are widely available.

 Harmonizing Outcome Measures for Eczema (HOME)

-Society for Academic Primary Care Special Interest Group for dermatology
+The Society for Academic Primary Care (SAPC) Skin Special Interest Group

 University of Nottingham Global Evidence Network for Health (UoN-GEN4Health)

 A new research network in the Faculty of Medicine and Health Sciences: the University of Nottingham Global Evidence Network for Health (UoN-GEN4Health)